FormidableLabs/victory-sunburst/README.md

 ##Examples

-The plain component has baked-in sample data, style, angle, and sort defaults, so rendering the pie with no custom properties, like so:
+The plain component has baked-in sample data and defaults, so rendering the sunburst with no custom properties, like so:

 ``` javascript
 <VictorySunburst/>